 I look at this zip line experience as a metaphor for life.
 There will be instances in any person’s life where they will run smack into their fears.
-It could be in either significant or insignificant matters, but in all cases the fear will be real to the person experiencing it.
-Overcoming fear takes courage and being courageous always build character.
+It could be in either significant or insignificant matters, but in all cases, the fear will be real to the person experiencing it.
+Overcoming fear takes courage and being courageous always builds character.
 You add a dimension to your character because you show yourself that you’re capable of things you didn’t think possible.
 And, stretching the boundaries of what you deem as possible is only ever a good thing.

 - The Need for Courage (capacity-building.com)